wrays/find-my-open-park/README.md

 * 1) aggregate data about special events, weather events, scheduled maintenance, construction, and other activities happening in and around Austin public parks,
 * 2) combine that data with information about park amenities and regular hours of operation, and
 * 3) create a map-based tool to explore this data and information on both desktop and mobile platforms.

+## <a name="use-cases"></a>Use Cases

+* 1) I want to ride my bike at fave park, but it's a Saturday.
+Are there any events or closures I should know about before I go?
+* 2) I am at my new friend's house and we want to go on a hike.
+What parks are near us with good traits?
+* 3) I'm at the park and something is broken.
+I want to let people know.

 ## <a name="park-data"></a>Austin Park Information and Data